 Despite their key similarities, several features set these tools apart.

 - FreshBooks offers a 30-day free trial period.
 Zoho Books offers only a 14-day free trial period.

 - The basic plan of Zoho Books costs $9 per month and $90 per year.
 It supports 50 contacts, 1 user, and 1 accountant.
 In addition, it grants access to 5 automated workflows.

 FreshBooks has a Lite plan that costs $15 per month, a Plus plan that costs $25 per month, and a Premium plan that costs $50 per month.
 The lowest package allows you to have 5 active clients.

 - FreshBooks have been improving over the past years, displaying little to no crashing or slowing, even when handling larger transactions.
-Zoho Books might face some problems.
+However, Zoho Books might face some problems.

 - FreshBooks automatically organizes files to add them to your account.
 Zoho Books doesn’t do that.

 - Zoho Books has a specific tax tool to make the necessary tax adjustments.
 FreshBooks doesn’t have that.

 Zoho vs. Freshbooks Conclusion

 After understanding the basic features of Zoho Books and FreshBooks, you’re probably wondering which one to go for.
 For a small business, Zoho will be the right choice.
 It offers an intuitive user interface with several adjustable features that will help you manage your business.
 It’s also more affordable and provides access to a special tax adjustment tool.